OmniCar/SAM-types/README.md

 # SAM-types

-Typescript interfaces for all types used to communicate between SAM client(s) and the SAM API
+SAM types is used to collect and share all interfaces (types) that one or more repositories have in common.
+To facilitate and ensure that repositories use the same types when communicating with each other.
+In most cases, if not all, this is between SAM-api and one or more of the frontend clients like the SAM-admin.

 ## Conventions